jeff5/python-with-science/doc/source/cyclic_trochoid/cyclic_trochoid.rst

 * When do the loops become points?
 * Both curves below have 3 loops: what is the difference between them?
+  (Hint: imagine you are standing in the middle, then walk to the outside.
+  What is the smallest number of green lines you have to cross?
+And brown?)

 .. image:: epi_200_300_4_1.png
    :align: center